Why Have an Itinerary for Skopelos Island anyway?

 The rewards of an early morning start

-Try and be there by about 6-7 am even if you're not an early riser.
-It is that time of day that positive energy sips out of every pore of this granite surface that covers this area.
-Aside from the energy you will feel powering the rest of your day, you can catch the sun rising from behind Alonnisos and the deserted south-east islands.
+Aside from the energy that will be powering the rest of your day, you can also catch the sun rising from behind Alonnisos and the deserted south-east islands.

 Witness the sunrise and allow a few minutes of solitude to pay your respects towards the ‘unseen’ Gods of the past creating this magic.